Of the San Diego Area Law Libraries (SANDALL)

-Two weeks prior to the meeting, the Secretary will send e-mail ballots to all members.
-Members may then cast their vote in person at the meeting, or via e-mail, fax or regular mail to the Secretary.
+At least two (2) weeks prior to the meeting, the Secretary will send e-mail ballots to all members.
+Members may then cast their vote in person at the meeting, via e-mail, or via any other method as determined and approved by the SANDALL Board.
 The voting period for votes not cast in person at the meeting shall end at 5 p.m. local time the day before the regularly scheduled meeting.
 The Secretary shall determine the date and time to count the votes and announce it to the membership.

 A vote shall stand valid only when ballots are received from a proper quorum of voting SANDALL members, which is 50% + 1.
 Thus, passage of a bylaw amendment requires 2/3 of that quorum’s approval.

-Proposed amendments to these Bylaws shall be submitted to the American Association of Law Libraries Committee on Constitution and Bylaws by the President prior to a vote of the membership.
+Proposed amendments to these Bylaws shall be submitted to the American Association of Law Libraries Bylaws and Resolutions Committee by the President prior to a vote of the membership.

 ARTICLE 11.
 ASSOCIATION’S ASSETS